victor07hl/DataBricks/README.md

 # DataBricks
-This repository is for prube databricks with repos
+This repository is for prove databricks with repos